CarrieCox/Internal-Analytics-Case-Competition/README.md

 My role within this team was to be an organizer and to create the visualizations.
 - I helped define the business problem and marketing recommendations based on the trends wtihin the sales data.
 - I created Tableau visuals that highlighted key components of our analysis.
-- I organized all of our information into an astheticly pleasing presentation.
+- I organized all of our information into an aestheticly pleasing presentation.